 Karen currently shows at G44 Gallery, Kreuser Gallery in Colorado Springs, I.D.E.A.
 Gallery in Atlanta, JRB ART at the Elms Gallery in Oklahoma City, and Victoria at Home in Santa Fe.
-Mosbacher's focus is in oil and acrylic paints, mixed media on canvas and panel, and encaustic painting on multiple substrates.
+Mosbacher's focus is on oil and acrylic paints, mixed media on canvas and panel, encaustic painting on multiple substrates, sculpture, and installation work.
 She is also visiting faculty with Colorado College, where she teaches painting music and expression through color.

 Mosbacher leads the Multae Manus (Many Hands) Collective mentoring new and emerging artists to elevate their own artwork.
 Mosbacher's upcoming works are collaborative in nature and will present throughout 2023 in varying cities.
-Her recent body of work, The Alchemy of Gesture focuses on pure expression of her ability to see sound and express is visually.
+Her recent work is painting live with emerging and professional musical groups.

 Before I Was Me, is Mosbacher's politically stoked cry for the halt of silent abusive relationships.
 Ms. Mosbacher began this body of work for herself, however quickly realizing it is for anyone who has been abused, criticized, or controlled so that they cannot be who they truly, beautifully, and deeply are.
 Her work for justice shows in Toronto, Canada, and the US.
 Beginning in 2018, the body of work, All.That.Jazz. was welcomed by her gallery in Lyon, France.
 All.That.Jazz. exemplifies her resonance with rhythm and color.
 She is also is collaborating with musician Jacob Clewell, classical and contemporary violinist and violist, and The Ezra Duo (Toronto, Canada), Jacob Clewell and Sasha Built-Ito, on Paint : Music, a project of painted synesthetic representations of selected classical and new music works.